practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Scheme/README.md

 However, I think that this 8-batch solution, though helping me to see that there can be real speed in the Land of Scheme's, is not a good one, because it breaks with the usual algorithm as implemented in all other programming languages and dialects so far and also now with my list-free Racket solution.

-So I explored the possibilities of **CHICKEN** Scheme to tap into non-standard library procedures to replace this notorious expression:
+So, I explored the possibilities of **CHICKEN** Scheme to tap into non-standard library procedures to replace this notorious expression:

 ```
 ... (apply string-append (vector->list <my_vector>)) ...